Security Group and Network ACL Rules

 Scenarios

-To ensure normal communications between the load balancer and backend servers, you need to check the security group rules and network ACL rules configured for the backend servers.
+To ensure normal communications between the load balancer and backend servers, you need to check the security group and network ACL rules.

-• Security group rules must allow traffic from the backend subnet where the load balancer resides to the backend servers.
-(By default, the backend subnet of a load balancer is the same as the subnet where the load balancer resides.)
+- Security group rules of backend servers must allow traffic from the backend subnet where the load balancer is created to the backend servers.
+(By default, the backend subnet of a load balancer is the same as the subnet where the load balancer works.)
 For details about how to configure security group rules, see Configuring Security Group Rules.

-If the load balancer has a TCP or UDP listener and IP as a backend is disabled, security group rules and network ACL rules will not take effect.
+If a dedicated load balancer has Layer 4 listeners and IP as a backend is disabled, security group and network ACL rules will be ignored even you have configured rules to allow traffic.

-You can use access control to limit which IP addresses are allowed to access the listener.
-Learn how to configure Access Control.
+You can use access control to limit which IP addresses are allowed or denied to access the listener.
+For details, see What Is Access Control?

-• If health check is enabled for a backend server group, security group rules must allow traffic from the health check port over the health check protocol.
+- If health check is enabled for a backend server group, security group rules must allow traffic over the health check port and protocol.

 Configuring Security Group Rules

 If you have no VPCs when creating a server, the system automatically creates one for you.
-Default security group rules allow only communications among the servers in the VPC.
-To ensure that the load balancer can communicate with these servers over both the frontend port and health check port, configure inbound rules for security groups containing these servers.
+Default security group rules allow instances in the security group to communicate with each other but block access from external networks.
+To ensure that the load balancer can communicate with associated backend servers over both the frontend and health check ports, configure inbound rules for the security group containing these servers.

-5. Click Security Groups, locate the security group, and view security group rules.
+- Click the Security Groups tab, locate the security group, click its name, and view security group rules.

-7. On the Inbound Rules tab page, click Add Rule.
-Configure an inbound rule based on Table 1.
+- On the Inbound Rules tab, click Add Rule.
+Configure inbound rules based on Table 1.

 Protocol & Port